anilzen/QTD2024/content/talk/_index.md

 #### Special Relativistic Covariant Fluctuation Theorems
 Fluctuation theorems establish connections between fluctuations and irreversibility by considering stochastic thermodynamic quantities.
 In this study, we derive special relativistic covariant fluctuation theorems by defining covariant work, heat, and entropy.
 We focus on a driven scalar field in contact with a Markovian heat bath.
 For moving inertial observers relative to the heat bath, both the energy components and the momentum components of work and heat must be included to formulate the corresponding fluctuation theorems, and the four-velocity of the heat bath plays an important role.
 It turns out that, the irreversibility is characterized by the conventional thermodynamic quantities in the rest reference frame of the heat bath, regardless of the reference frame of the observer.
 Even in the nonrelativistic case, the above identification is nontrivial.
 We study the work statistics for a Klein-Gordon field in a driving process measured by a moving inertial observer to explicitly verify the covariant version of the Jarzynski equality.

 ---

-### Marcos Rigol
-*Penn State University*

-#### Typical eigenstate entanglement entropy as a diagnostic of quantum chaos and integrability
-Quantum-chaotic systems are known to exhibit eigenstate thermalization and to generically thermalize under unitary dynamics.
-In contrast, quantum-integrable systems exhibit a generalized form of eigenstate thermalization and need to be described using generalized Gibbs ensembles after equilibration.
-I will discuss evidence that the entanglement properties of highly excited eigenstates of quantum-chaotic and quantum-integrable systems are fundamentally different.
-They both exhibit a typical bipartite entanglement entropy whose leading term scales with the volume of the subsystem.
-However, while the coefficient is constant and maximal in quantum- chaotic models, in integrable models it depends on the fraction of the system that is traced out.
-The latter is typical in random Gaussian pure states.
-I will also discuss the nature of the subleading corrections that emerge as a consequence of the presence of abelian and nonabelian symmetries in such models.

----